diogoteles08/diogoteles08/README.md

+## About me :man_technologist:

+On this coding life since started a technical course on my 15's, I'm graduated on Computer Engineering by University of Campinas in Brazil, where I could also enroll in an exchange program to Russia.

+I have worked as a developer at a startup when it had ~5 employees, but also buiding a web application for a big company.
+Aside from that, I worked as a AI researcher, when I could write a paper about Knowledge Graphs 👀.

+Personally, I'm a VIM addicted and have Kotlin as my favorite language.
+Aside from coding, I'm a very proud cat dad and a French learner dying to use it on my next international trips :airplane:.
+I'm also a fan of Dark Souls series and enjoying my recently bought Playstation 5 :yum:

+Currently, I'm working for Google on Google Open Source Security Team (GOSST), which I'll present on the next topic 🙂

+## About GOSST :ghost:
 ![GOSST team logo](https://pbs.twimg.com/media/FRSTBmlUUAAXvry.jpg)

-### Hello! 👋

-I’m currently working for Google on Google Open Source Security Team (GOSST), which was created as a response to the current scenario of [increasing attacks on supply chain projects][supply-chain-attacks].
+GOSST was created as a response to the current scenario of [increasing attacks on supply chain projects][supply-chain-attacks].
 The team counts with experienced open-source contributors and works along with the Open Source Security Foundation ([OpenSSF][ossf]) to develop and spread solutions to make open softwares safer at scale.
 You can read more about Google initiatives on open source on [this blogpost][open-source-on-google].

 More specifically, I'm part of a sub-team responsible for our direct contact with the Open Source community.
 We work around [critical open source projects][critical-projects] to help increase security, in any aspect or concern that might be relevant.
 As a team, our goal is to: